sigi-k/vDirect/README.md

 # VDirect

 VDirect is a user friendly tool to retrieve information from the VOGDB-API.
-It is a utility that builds URLs and sends requests to the server.
+It is a utility that builds URLs and sends requests to the server. <br>
+Functionality includes searching for species, proteins and virus orthologous groups (VOGs) objects, as well as getting more detailed information about these objects.
+Fetching Multiple Sequence Alignments (MSA) and Hidden Markov Matrices (HMM) is possible for each VOG, and Aminoacid and Nucleotide Sequences can be fetched for proteins.

 ##Dependencies:
 You can install the dependencies with